AugustinWinther/PHYS261/exercise_2/README.md

    * [Solving for $b_0$](#solving-for-b_0)

 ## Main program
 The program `plot.py` calls `calc.py` which uses analytical solutions to determine the Radial Wave Function values for a given set of quantum numbers $n$ and $l$ and atomic number $Z$.
-The program `plot.py` then plots the Radial Wave Function together with the Reduced Radial Wave Function and the Radial Probability Density; thus visualizing how far away form the nucleus the lone electron most likely will (note that this is not a valid model for large $Z$).
+The program `plot.py` then plots the Radial Wave Function together with the Reduced Radial Wave Function and the Radial Probability Density; thus visualizing how far away form the nucleus the lone electron most likely will be (note that this is not a valid model for large $Z$).

-Example of how to run the program with quantum numbers $n=2$ and $l=0$, and atomic number $Z=1$.
+Example of how to run the program with quantum numbers $n=2$ and $l=1$, and atomic number $Z=1$.
 We use `rmax=16` to specify the maximum distance away from the nucleus to calculate for, and `prec=100` amount of points between `0` and `rmax` for the plotting (higher `prec`, smoother plot)

 ```bash
 python plot.py -n 2 -L 1 -Z 1 --rmax 16 --prec 100